Eatonton Sculpture Trail

 PEOPLE’S CHOICE AWARD

 We need your vote!
 The public is invited and encouraged to vote for their favorite sculpture.
-The sculpture that receives the most votes is honored with the “People’s Choice Award,” and becomes a permanent part of the sculpture collection.
-After the sculptures are installed you’ll have a chance to vote.
-Paper ballets will be available as well as online voting.
+The sculpture that receives the most votes is honored with the “People’s Choice Award.”
+Online voting will be available soon!

 SCULPTURES ARE AVAILABLE FOR PURCHASE!